🎙️ New AI Assist Coach — A voice coach that plays with your loved ones Discover →

 Before presenting the main stages of language development in children, it is important to remember that every child is different.
 These stages are indicative, and each child grows at their own pace.
 If your child is delayed, do not worry!
 You can support them with our advice or, if you want to be sure, you can seek an opinion from your pediatrician or a speech therapist.

 • 3-6 months: at this age, the child begins to coo.
-They use cooing to interact with their environment and with their family.
-For example, if you make funny faces, they may respond with cooing.
+They use cooing to interact with the environment and with their family.
+For example, if you make funny faces at them, they may respond with cooing.

 • 7-10 months: the child begins to babble.
-This stage is fundamental for language because the child starts to assign meaning to words and associate them with objects or events.
-It is at this age that the child lays the groundwork for developing their understanding.
+This stage is fundamental for language because the child starts to give meaning to words and associate them with objects or events.
+It is at this age that the child lays the foundations for developing their understanding.

-• 12 months: the first words appear.
-The child still primarily communicates with gestures, but they also start to use words.
-These words often refer to the family context: mom, dad, yes, no…
+• 12 months: the first words come.
+The child still primarily communicates with gestures, but they also begin to use words.
+These words often refer to the family context: mommy, daddy, yes, no...

 • 16-19 months: the child communicates with what are called "word-phrases."
 The child begins to associate two words to express their thoughts or needs.
 Their vocabulary is 7-20 words.